mancia08/e-commerce-app/CGUIDELINES.md

-# Coding guidelines and ressources
+# Coding guidelines and resources

-> These are ressources and general guidelines that we decided to follow during the development of our web application.
+> These are resources and general guidelines that we decided to follow during the development of our web application.

 ## Guidelines
 ...